Gas Monitor (GM)

 The training course consists of the following modules and elements:

-- Element 1.1 Providing safety watch duties for hot work sites
+- Providing safety watch duties for hot work sites and standby duties for confined space operations.

 On successful completion of the training, the delegate will be able to demonstrate an understanding of: